huynhmichelle/Documentation/docs/unittest.md

 ---

 ## Installing JUnit Into The Current Project
-This instruction set will install the JUnit \(v4.13\) *dependency* needed to write unit tests in IntelliJ IDEA.
+This instruction set contains steps for installing the JUnit \(v4.13\) *dependency* needed to write unit tests in IntelliJ IDEA.

 1. **Navigate** to \[File\] > \[Project Structure...\].
 A new "Project Structure Window" should appear.<br>
 ![](https://github.com/seungho0106/Documentation/blob/gh-pages/assets/images/unittest/unittest01.png?raw=true){: style="width: 50%" }<br>